We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Candida die-off is a negative reaction caused by the rapid removal of the yeast Candida from the body.
-It’s also referred to as Herx reaction, which is short for Jarisch-Herxheimer reaction.
+Candida die-off, or a Herx reaction, is a negative reaction caused by the rapid removal of the yeast Candida from the body.
+Symptoms, such as fever, rapid heart rate, and flushing, can appear suddenly.

 Symptoms of Candida die-off can be frightening because they come on suddenly and make you feel very bad, very fast.